JetBrains/intellij-sdk-docs/topics/products/androidstudio/android_studio.md

   // Use IntelliJ IDEA CE because it's the basis of the IntelliJ Platform: type = 'IC'

-  // Require the Android plugin (Gradle will choose the correct version): plugins = ['android']
+  // Require the Android plugin: plugins = ['org.jetbrains.android']
 }

 runIde {